MewsSystems/gitbook-distributor-guide/distributor-api-v1/general-guidelines.md

 `Expiration` and `HolderName` are not sensitive data in terms of PCI DSS and plain text can be used.
 The `Expiration` does need to follow the format described in [CreditCardData](operations.md#creditcarddata).

-[PaymentGatewayData](payment-gateway-data.md) is a string encoded through payment card storage provider. `PaymentGatewayData` are sensitive in terms of PCI DSS and therefore the implementation can not handle them in plain text.
+[PaymentGatewayData](payment-gateway-data.md) is a string representing card data which are encoded via payment card storage provider.
+Those card data are sensitive in terms of PCI DSS and therefore the implementation should not handle them in plain text.

-You should use PCI Proxy and its [guide](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes) to handle the card sensitive data and to obtain `PaymentGatewayData`.
+You should use PCI Proxy and its [guide](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes) to handle the sensitive card data and to obtain `PaymentGatewayData`.

 Be aware that Naming of fields in PCI Proxy and Distributor API is different but they represent the same things: